tud-hri/joan/docs/advancedsteps-add-custom-module.md

 The `settings` class holds all settable parameters of your module.
 Examples of such parameters are gains for controllers but also key mappings for hardware interfaces.
 These settings can be loaded and saved, but can also be stored and altered from experiment designs in the experiment manager.

 The `shared variables` class holds all your variables, so this can contain information from your simulation, or the actual inputs from your hardware.
-The class itself is basically just a collection of getters and setters of these particular variables, so if you want to use a variable you'll need to define a getter and setter in here, another thing about the shared variables is that we convert them to `c-types`, this is needed because if you do not use `serializable` or `pickleable` variables you will not be able to share them over multiple processes.

 The `process` class will actually loop once joan is running, an important thing with the `process` class is that it inherits from
 `multiprocess.process`, meaning it is a multiprocess.
-There are all kinds of pros and cons to using multiprocessing which we will not go into here but the main advantage is that we can run our modules in parallel rather than sequential.